London Stadium: Motorsport

 Race of Champions at the stadium.

 In November 2015 the stadium hosted the 2015 Race of Champions event.
 It was the first occasion since 2008 that Great Britain hosted the event, with Wembley Stadium last staging the contest in the country.
 The English team of Andy Priaulx and Jason Plato won the nations cup whilst Sebastian Vettel took the Champion of Champions crown.

 In 2022, 2023 and 2024 the stadium hosted Monster Jam.
-FIM World Supercross Championship will be hosted for the first time in London at the stadium in 2025.
+FIM World Supercross Championship was hosted for the first time in London at the stadium in 2025.

 Rugby league

 The first rugby league match at the stadium was played between the England national rugby league team and the New Zealand national rugby league team on 7 November 2015, it was the second test of a three-test series between the sides.
 The venue also hosted the match between England and Australia as part of the 2016 Rugby League Four Nations.